DivTheDev/Captain-America-Game/README.md

 # Captain-America-Game
-Multi level game created in GameMaker
+Multi-level game created in GameMaker

 Download and open the .gmx file into GameMaker.
 Set the AppId if using MacOS.